25 years after Colosio's historic speech

 We will lead a new stage in the political transformation of Mexico.
 We know that in this process, only Mexican society has a place insured.
 The political parties have to prove our vision.

 In this hour, the strength of the PRI arises from our capacity for change, from our ability to change responsibly.
 This is what the Nation demands.

 Our vision and our historical link with the government assured us the opportunity to participate in the great changes in the country.
 The strength of the government was to a large extent the strength of our Party.
-But today the moment is different: only our capacity, our own initiative, our presence in Mexican society and our work, is what will give us strength.
+But today the moment is different: only our capacity, our initiative, our presence in Mexican society, and our work, are what will give us strength.